shima-taro/shima-taro.github.io/content/tutoring/index.md

 Our current education system has a strong emphasis on mathematics.
 From standardized testing and AP courses to calculus prerequisites in college, having to excel in mathematics in order to pursue your academic dreams is essentially unavoidable.
 I believe that I have the skills and experience to aid students in that process.

+I have been in education and education adjacent roles since 2016 when I started TA-ing and tutoring for math classes on campus.
+Since then, I have

 | Subject Level | Description | Rate ($/hr) |
 | -----------  |    :---:      | :---: |
 | Middle School Mathematics   | Pre-Algebra, Geometry       | 70 |